3z3ki311/collections-intelligence-dashboard/README.md

 # Collections-Intelligence Dashboard

-An end-to-end credit risk and collections decision-support application built with Python, Strealit, SQL, and machine-learning outputs.
+An end-to-end credit risk and collections decision-support application built with Python, Streamlit, SQL, and machine-learning outputs.

-The dashboard converts account-level credit-risk predictions into operational portfolio insights as collection teams can identify high-risk accounts, understand expected-los exposure, and prioritize resources.
+The dashboard converts account-level credit-risk predictions into operational portfolio insights so that collection teams can identify high-risk accounts, understand expected-loss exposure, and prioritize resources.

 The project also includes a lightweight AI-assisted summary layer that translates validated portfolio metrics into concise business-facing insights.